Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: System Model and Definitions

-More specifically, the routing path starts at the source node $X_0 = (-h,0)$ with its transmission $1/2$-disk $D_0^b$ that is a $1/2$-disk with radius $R_r$ centered at $X_0$ and oriented towards the destination at $(0,0)$.
-The next relay $X_1$ is selected at random from nodes contained in $D_0^b$ .
-This induces a new $1/2$-disk $D_1^b$, centered at $X_1$ and oriented towards the destination.
+More specifically, the routing path starts at the source node $X_0 = (-h,0)$ with its transmission $\frac{1}{2}$disk $D_0^b$ that is a $\frac{1}{2}$disk with radius $R_r$ centered at $X_0$ and oriented towards the destination at $(0,0)$.
+The next relay $X_1$ is selected at random from nodes contained in $D_0^b$.
+This induces a new $\frac{1}{2}$disk $D_1^b$, centered at $X_1$ and oriented towards the destination.
 Relay $X_2$ is selected randomly among the nodes in $D_1^b$, and the process continues in the same manner until the destination is within the transmission range.
-We claim that the routing path has converged (or is established) whenever it enters the transmission/reception range of the final destination, i.e., $r_{\tau} \leq R$, for some $\tau \in \{1, 2, \cdots\}$.
-In Fig. \ref{fig:routingevolution}, we illustrate the progress of routing towards the destination.
-Define the \emph{progress} at the $n^{\textrm{th}}$ hop of the routing path as $Y_{n+1} := \|X_n\| - \|X_{n+1}\| = r_n - r_{n+1}$,
+We claim that the routing path converges (or is established) whenever it enters the transmission/reception range of the final destination, i.e., $r_{\tau} \leq R_r$, for some $\tau \in \{0, 1, 2, \ldots\}$.
+In Fig. \ref{fig:routingevolution}, we illustrate the progress of a packet towards its destination.
+We define the \emph{progress} at the $n^{\textrm{th}}$ hop of the routing path as $Y_n := \|X_n\| - \|X_{n+1}\| = r_n - r_{n+1}$.